tmisgowthaamand/WithYouCoffee/README.md

 ## README — how to run locally

-1. Clone the project and `cd Withyoucoffee-clone`.
+1. Clone the project and `cd cuptime-clone`.
 2. Start backend:
    - `cd backend`
    - `npm install`